AAM-Machine/Divar-Scraper/README.md

 The GUI can:

-* retrieve stored listings through the API
+* retrieve and browse stored listings through the API
+* display listing IDs, titles, and locations in a dedicated listings window
+* open a listing directly by double-clicking it in the listings table
-* search for listings by numeric ID
+* search for individual listings by numeric ID
+* display property details, pricing, amenities, location, and description
+* open the original Divar listing in the system web browser
-* display listing details
+* copy the complete listing information to the clipboard
-* trigger scraping operations
+* trigger new scraping operations from the desktop interface
-* request Excel export through the scraping workflow
+* generate an Excel export as part of the GUI scraping workflow
-* report connection and lookup errors to the user
+* report API connection, invalid ID, missing listing, and scraper execution errors

-The GUI also starts a local Uvicorn process automatically, so the user does not need to launch the API server separately when using the desktop application.

 ## Sample Data